VictoriaMetrics/VictoriaMetrics/docs/README.md

 For example, `/api/v1/import/prometheus?extra_label=foo=bar` would add `{foo="bar"}` label to all the imported metrics.

 If timestamp is missing in `<metric> <value> <timestamp>` Prometheus exposition format line, then the current timestamp is used during data ingestion.
-It can be overriden by passing unix timestamp in *milliseconds* via `timestamp` query arg.
+It can be overridden by passing unix timestamp in *milliseconds* via `timestamp` query arg.
 For example, `/api/v1/import/prometheus?timestamp=1594370496905`.

 VictoriaMetrics accepts arbitrary number of lines in a single request to `/api/v1/import/prometheus`, i.e. it supports data streaming.